belisky/DevOps_Portfolio/foodtrucks/README.md

 - clone this repo
 - cd into foodtrucks and run
 - docker compose up --build -d
+- You can then access your application on localhost/

 ### One Step At a time.